- Why do employers ask "What do you like least about your job?"

 3. Frame it honestly and tactfully

 When discussing what you disliked about a previous role, honesty matters, but so does delivery.
-Hiring managers want to see how you handle challenges and workplace dissatisfaction, so your answer should reflect emotional intelligence and professionalism.
+Employers want to see how you handle challenges and workplace dissatisfaction, so your answer should reflect emotional intelligence and professionalism.

-Instead of venting or sounding critical, frame your experience as a learning opportunity.
-This shows you’re self-aware and growth-oriented, while keeping the conversation constructive and truthful.
+Instead of venting or sounding critical, frame your experience as a learning opportunity and briefly explain how you tried to resolve the issue.
+Detailing your proactive steps demonstrates an action-oriented mindset rather than a passive one.
+Explaining your proactive steps shows you’re self-aware and growth-oriented, while keeping the conversation constructive and truthful.

 “This miscommunication (and the company’s lack of a consolidated style guide) helped me realize how much I value clear expectations.”